carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 We are going to run Trimmomatic on one of our paired-end samples.
 While using FastQC we saw that Universal adapters were present in our samples.
-The adapter sequences came with the installation of trimmomatic, so we will first copy these sequences into our current directory.
+The adapter sequences came with the installation of Trimmomatic, so we will first copy these sequences into our current directory.

 ~~~
 $ cp ~/.miniconda3/pkgs/trimmomatic-0.38-0/share/trimmomatic-0.38-0/adapters/TruSeq3-PE.fa .